atomist-attic/lein-deps-automation/README.md

-# Clojure Dependency Leiningen
+# Leiningen Dependencies Automation

-clojure-deps-lein -- TODO?

-Clojure dependency leiningen is an [Atomist](https://atomist.com) automation using our [experimental Clojure client](https://github.com/atomisthq/automation-client-clj).
+Lein-deps-automation is an [Atomist](https://atomist.com) automation using our [experimental Clojure client](https://github.com/atomisthq/automation-client-clj).
 It listens for commit events and checks the leiningen project.clj for changes to dependencies.
 If it notices that a library can be updated it asks the user if they would like to update and opens a PR with the change.
 As it runs in Clojure it is well suited to editing Clojure code, we use [clj-rewrite](https://github.com/xsc/rewrite-clj) for this.

 The basic strategy is: